 Agricultural Cooperatives

 These are probably the most common issuers of 1099-PATR forms.
 If you're a farmer who sells grain through a co-op or buys supplies from one, you're likely familiar with these organizations.
-They help farmers pool resources, get better prices, and share in the profits.

 Credit Unions